 AYSO is supported by more than 250,000 volunteers.
 Parents donate their time as coaches, referees, team parents, administrators or sponsors.
 In 1998, AYSO unveiled its new Coach Certification and Safe Haven programs.
 Each was designed to strengthen the organization’s role in child protection.
 Although AYSO is primarily a youth sports organization, it realizes the importance of providing a safe and healthy atmosphere for children.
 AYSO is continually working to improve the education of its volunteers in the fields of child development, human behavior, and sports psychology.
 A strong emphasis is placed on ethics and sportsmanship and the development of the whole child.

 AYSO has been the leader in establishing groundbreaking youth soccer programs in the United States.
-The organization is proud to have paved the road for youth soccer and looks forward to meeting the challenges of the 21st century.
+The organization is proud to have paved the road for youth soccer in the 21st century.